 webdev

-This page explains how to use webdev to compile your app and build_runner to test your app.
+This page explains how to use webdev

 Setup

-Follow these instructions to get started using webdev.
+#Follow these instructions to get started using webdev

-Before you can use webdev, Add dependencies to the build_runner and build_web_compilers packages to your app.
-The build_runner package adds scripting capabilities to webdev.
+, Add dependencies to the build_runner and build_web_compilers packages to your app.
+The build_runner

 $ dart pub add build_runner build_web_compilers --dev